HAIR LOSS IN WOMEN

 Request a Consultation

 Although your primary physician may recommend medications to improve the effects of menopause, these may not be sufficient to prevent hair loss.
 Fortunately, we can deliver safe and effective hair regrowth with hair restoration technology and techniques.
-Our doctors combine surgical, nonsurgical, and medicinal treatments (such as minoxidil) to help women achieve hair growth.
+Our doctor combines surgical, nonsurgical, and medicinal treatments (such as minoxidil) to help women achieve hair growth.
 We can provide personally tailored treatments to meet your unique needs.

-Call to request a consultation at one of our offices in the Greater NYC, NY, area:
+Call to request an online or in-person consultation at one of our hair loss clinics in the Greater NYC, NY and Boston, MA areas:

 Real Patient Results